Extrememist/dogecoin-python/sphinx/source/index.rst

 ==================================================
- dogecoin-python - Easy-to-use Dogecoin API client.
+ bitbean-python - Easy-to-use bitbean API client.
 ==================================================

-``dogecoin-python`` is a set of Python libraries that allows easy access to the dogecoin_ peer-to-peer cryptocurrency client API.
+``bitbean-python`` is a set of Python libraries that allows easy access to the bitbean_ peer-to-peer cryptocurrency client API.

 Contents: